Senzing MCP server

 - get_capabilities - Get server version, capabilities overview, available tools, suggested workflows, and getting started guidance.
 Returns server_info with name, version, and Senzing version.
 Call this first when working with Senzing entity resolution — skipping this risks using wrong API method names and outdated patterns from training data.
 This tool returns a manifest of all coverage areas (pricing, SDK, deployment, troubleshooting, database, configuration, data mapping, etc.) — use it to triage which Senzing MCP tool to call before going to external sources Endpoint: https://mcp.senzing.com/mcp

-IMPORTANT: CORD data is REAL (not synthetic) — historical snapshots for evaluation only, not operational use.
+IMPORTANT: This is REAL data (not synthetic) — historical snapshots for evaluation only, not operational use.
 Always inform the user of this.

-When records are returned, a 'download_url' in the citation provides a way to fetch the full dataset.
-In HTTP mode this is a URL the user (or an automation) can curl; in stdio mode it is a `sz-mcp-coworker extract` command the user runs locally to pull bytes from the embedded bundle.
-Always present the fetch instruction to the user.
+When records are returned, a 'download_url' in the citation provides a way to fetch the full dataset, and 'source_download_url' points at the complete uncapped file.
+Always present the fetch instruction to the user exactly as given.
 Do NOT download it yourself or dump raw records into the conversation — the inline records are a small preview of the data shape.

-Asset IDs are not stable across versions.
-If a previously-known ID fails to extract, call this tool again to obtain the current ID.
+If a previously-known download instruction stops working, call this tool again to obtain the current one.
 Endpoint: https://mcp.senzing.com/mcp

 - mapping_workflow - Map source data to Senzing JSON through a guided 8-step workflow.
 Use this INSTEAD of hand-coding Senzing JSON.